 After testing and tuning the parameters, we’ll see that with one layer of LSTM the model isn’t able to learn all the patterns properly, however with two layers it gives much better predictions.
 Also, we set n and m to be 1.
 After a sufficient number of iterations before the model starts to overfit we stop the training and the model can now be used to make predictions.
 Make sure to inverse the scaling after making the predictions to get them in real scale.

 Meanwhile, Tensorflow was launched by Google and is widely used for performing high computations as required by Machine Learning.
+You can learn machine learning with TensorFlow by opting this practical guide.

 It was observed that although the ARMA model failed to give good results, ARIMA gave better results.
 However, the LSTM model was able to give the best relative predictions since even the size of the dataset was quite large.
 Thus it can be seen that for time-series forecasting tasks like that of Bitcoin price predictions, LSTMs are still the best as far as performance is considered.